cooscoos/Hoive/README.md

 - Tidy up chatsess and integrate its behaviour with pmoore, adding in skipturns and forfeit as per local
 - Write tests to probe local client's use of BoardActions and Req:: enums.
+- display you: for chat
+- fix colour of others to random? maybe...

 - Try get http server working as an option. - have a flag / option for running an html server.
 Client advanced options.
 - Consider: Bevy, maybe with (egui)[https://github.com/emilk/egui] or Fyrox.